V-MAGE: A Game Evaluation Framework for Assessing Vision-Centric Capabilities in Multimodal Large Language Models: Introduction

-With V-MAGE, we evaluate six state-of-the-art MLLMs across five interactive games across 30+ levels.
-Results highlight significant challenges posed by the dynamic visual interaction environment of V-MAGE for MLLMs.
-For example, while top models like InternVL2.5-78B (99.99/100) and Gemini-2.0-flash-exp (97.95/100) achieve near-human performance ($\approx$100/100) on simple tasks like Race Level 1, they exhibit catastrophic performance degradation when facing compound challenges.
-GPT-4o scores only 1.93/10 vs. human score of $\approx$10/10 in FlappyBird Level 6, and Qwen2VL-72B achieves merely 0.61/10 in the same task.
-These results reveal that current MLLMs, despite excelling in static benchmarks, lack the perception, multi-step reasoning, and task orchestration required for human-level gameplay in dynamic settings.
+With V-MAGE, we evaluate leading MLLMs across five interactive games across 30+ levels.
+Results highlight significant challenges posed by the dynamic visual interaction environment for MLLMs.
+The results reveal that current MLLMs, despite excelling in static benchmarks, lack perception, multi-step reasoning, and task orchestration for human-level play in dynamic games.

-By introducing V-MAGE, we establish a more realistic, interactive, and visually rich evaluation framework for MLLMs.
-This benchmark aims to drive future advancements in multimodal intelligence, guiding the development of models capable of robust visual reasoning and decision-making in complex environments.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=2mm,itemsep=0.1pt,topsep=0.1pt] \item We established V-MAGE, an interactive and visually rich evaluation framework focused on dynamic interaction and vision-centric reasoning.
+It also serves as a sandbox environment conducive to vision agent development. \item We evaluated various publicly available MLLMs with V-MAGE, measuring model performance with ELO scores and highlighting the significant gap between model performance and human-level proficiency on complex tasks. \item Through the evaluation results of V-MAGE, we further analyzed the reasons for the suboptimal performance of current MLLMs on video game tasks, including deficiencies in several fundamental visual capabilities, challenges in reasoning during prolonged interactions, and issues such as anchoring bias, among others. \end{itemize}